AppointmentGuru/AppointmentGuru-Website/help/block-off-time.md

 ## Once-off blocking

-1. Click on the blue plus on the bottom right or go to the Home or Appointments page in the [web app](https://app.appointmentguru.co/) and select the timeslot.
+1. Click on the blue plus on the bottom right or go to the Home or Appointments page and select the timeslot.
 2. Check the box next to *Tick this box to create a custom event for yourself*, give it a name and create!

 ## Permanent blocking